How To Care For Xenia Coral

 Xenia can be very sensitive to alkalinity changes.
 Be sure to check your alkalinity and PH levels regularly.
 Xenias won’t open or may stop pulsing if you are in the lower end of the spectrum.

 Xenia Coral are fairly easy to care for, which is why they are popular with beginner reef tank owners.
-They are fairly tolerant to most other coral species and are fast-growing.
+They are fairly tolerant of most other coral species and are fast-growing.
 Almost all Xenia colonies can handle most water flow and lighting conditions and don’t require feeding.

 We hope you found this article helpful!
 Please feel free to leave comments below or post pictures of your corals.